jmferrel/jmferrel/README.md

 - 👋 Hi, I’m @jmferrel
-- 👀 I’m interested in RC trucks
+- 👀 I’m interested in gardening, 3D animation, RC trucks
 - 🌱 I’m currently learning Python, GitHub,
 - 💞️ I’m looking to collaborate on ...nada...
 - 📫 How to reach me ... not now...